Complaints Procedure - Proddow Mackay Group

 How we will deal with your complaint

-We have up to eight weeks to consider your complaint but will deal with it as quickly as possible.
+We have up to eight weeks to consider your complaint but will endeavour to deal with it as quickly as possible.
 If we have not resolved it within this time you may complain to the Legal Ombudsman.

 We will investigate your complaint and provide a substantive response within 20 working days of receiving your complaint.